globulion/slv/doc/tutor/III.SolEFP.md

 The command line for our MeSCN example is
 ```
-slv_solefp-frg -c mescn-freq.log -s 0.006 -S 15.0 -m 4 -f g09_mescn_A000_D00_.fchk -d g09_mescn_A000_D00_.camm -e gms_mescn_A000_D00_.efp -o mescn.frg
+slv_solefp-frg -c mescn-freq.log -s 0.006 -S 15.0 -m 4 -f g09_mescn_A000_D00_.fchk -d g09_mescn_A000_D00_.camm -e gms_mescn_A000_D00_.efp -o mescn.frg > solefp.log &
 ```
 This step first computes the SolEFP parameters for Coulomb interactions, then calculates parameters for exchange-repulsion, and at the end parameters for induction and dispersion.
-It also computes the cubic anharmonic constants and constructs the final `mescn.frg` file.
-All these calculations might take up some time (up to one hour if CAMM's are to be computed and a few minutes otherwise).
+It also computes the cubic anharmonic constants and constructs the final `mescn.frg` file whereas the data from calculations of the parameters are stored in the `solefp.log` output file.
+All these calculations might take up some time (up to half an hour if CAMM's are to be computed and a few minutes otherwise).
 This file can be already used in the SolEFP calculations!